Domestic violence: Psychological

-Among victims who are still living with their perpetrators high amounts of stress, fear, and anxiety are commonly reported.
+Among victims who are still living with their perpetrators high amounts of stress, fear and anxiety are commonly reported.
 Depression is also common, as victims are made to feel guilty for 'provoking' the abuse and are frequently subjected to intense criticism.
 It is reported that 60% of victims meet the diagnostic criteria for depression, either during or after termination of the relationship, and have a greatly increased risk of suicide.
 Those who are battered either emotionally or physically often are also depressed because of a feeling of worthlessness.
 These feelings often persist long-term and it is suggested that many receive therapy for it because of the heightened risk of suicide and other traumatic symptoms.

 In addition to depression, victims of domestic violence also commonly experience long-term anxiety and panic, and are likely to meet the diagnostic criteria for generalized anxiety disorder and panic disorder.
-The most commonly referenced psychological effect of domestic violence is PTSD, which is characterized by flashbacks, intrusive images, an exaggerated startle response, nightmares, and avoidance of triggers that are associated with the abuse.
-Studies have indicated that it is important to consider the effect of domestic violence and its psychophysiologic sequelae on women who are mothers of infants and young children.
-Several studies have shown that maternal interpersonal violence-related PTSD can, despite a traumatized mother's best efforts, interfere with their child's response to the domestic violence and other traumatic events.
+The most commonly referenced psychological effect of domestic violence is P.T.S.D., which is characterized by flash-backs, intrusive images, an exaggerated startle response, nightmares, and avoidance of triggers that are associated with the abuse.
+Studies have indicated that it is important to consider the effect of domestic violence and its psychophysiologic sequelae on women who are mothers of young children.
+Several studies have shown that maternal interpersonal violence-related P.T.S.D. can, despite a traumatized mother's best efforts, interfere with her child's response to the domestic violence and other traumatic events.